 The author writes poignantly of the discrimination she and her brother faced at the European school they were studying in when the British were still ruling India.
 She describes an incident where a poem written by her was recited to a visitor at the school and the credit was given to a Scottish girl.
 “When the visitors came the brown children were always discreetly hidden away, swept under the carpet, told to wait in the corridor behind the lavatories where the school ayahs kept them company,” she writes.

 As a witness to the pre-Independence and post-colonial era, she describes the Hindu-Muslim riots and the effect they had on her household and acquaintances, as well as the impact of Gandhian philosophy on her extended family in Kerala.

 At the age of 15, she was married to Madhav Das, a bank officer, with whom she had a turbulent relationship characterised by mismatched levels of sexual yearning, according to her autobiography.
 She describes the brutality of the first night of her marriage, and how her body was “not ready for love-making”.

-Despite the reservations she had about her husband, she describes the joy she felt on having her children, of playing with them, and being a doting mother.
-She also writes frankly of looking for love outside her marriage, of the attraction she felt towards certain men.
+Despite the reservations she had about her husband, she describes the joy she felt in having her children, playing with them and being a doting mother.
+She also writes frankly of looking for love outside her marriage, and of the attraction, she felt towards certain men.
 “I was ready for love.
 Ripe for a sexual banquet.”